Fees Schedule for Graduate Programs

 Doctoral students will be billed for the whole year but may choose to pay:

-The full fee.
+- The full year fee;

-The fee based on the expected date of completion
+- The fee based on the expected date of completion.

 If you choose to pay less than the ful-year fee, a monthly service charge (starting October 15) will be applied to any outstanding balance unless you have made a fee arrangement that exempts you from paying service fees until the end of April.